alvinnws/advent-of-code/README.md

 This one was decent, I roughly knew what to do and took my time to implement, getting the correct answer on my first try (after debugging)
 ### 10-2
 I got my ass kicked, struggling for over an hour not knowing what or how to do.
 I did find an upper limit for the answer by counting the number of characters not part of the main pipe loop AND existing with a direct path to any edge.
 Eventually, I looked for hints, being pointed to Pick's Theorem and the Shoelace formula.
 The shoelace formula I had learnt in secondary school, but dismissed it at the time in favour of another method for maths, but I had never heard of Pick's Theorem and would never have come close to it.
 This is just part of the learning process I suppose
+### 11-1
+Fairly straightfoward.
+I am certain I did not use the most efficient method but the answer is correct on the first try anyway